-South Sudan: Country’s first oxygen plant comes on stream at Juba hospital to help fight COVID-19 - South Sudan
+South Sudan: Country’s first oxygen plant comes on stream at Juba hospital to help fight Covid-19 - South Sudan

 The isolation facilities were handed over at a similar event on 1 September 2021, in the presence of the Minister of Health, the African Development Bank Country Manager, WHO Representative and other delegates and the media among others.

-African Development Bank: Kwasi Kpodo, Communication and External Relations Department African Development Bank; email: w.kpodo@afdb.org
+African Development Bank: Kwasi Kpodo, Communication and External Relations Department, African Development Bank; email: w.kpodo@afdb.org(link sends e-mail)

 World Health Organization: Jemila M. Ebrahim, email: ebrahimj@who.int